LucasLoopsT/PlayTable/README.md

 ## 🛠 Melhorias

-Some things i might to do on PlayTable:
+Some things I might do on PlayTable to get better:
 - Responsive
 - ...